Classification of Higgs sectors from group theoretical properties of UV gauge theories: Discussions

 In Table.~\ref{tab:summary}, we summarize the list of the extended Higgs models as a part of the low-energy effective theory, which are classified by the flavor number and the charge assignment of the $\mathrm{SU}(2)_H$ theory.

 In this paper, we discussed the relation between the scalar particle contents in the low-energy effective theory and the flavor number and the charge assignment in the UV gauge theory, assuming implicitly the existence of a specific energy scale like the Landau pole, where the low-energy theory is replaced by the UV theory.
+In this sense, the deduced extended Higgs models should be regarded as valid only for energy scales below the confinement scale $\Lambda$.
+Moreover, the Landau-pole scale, which is estimated in the literature for the 2HDM~\cite{Kominis:1993zc,Kanemura:1999xf,Chowdhury:2015yja}, IDM~\cite{Goudelis:2013uca,Kanemura:2023wap,Bandyopadhyay:2025ilx}, GM model~\cite{Blasi:2017xmc}, etc., is the result of extrapolating the low-energy theory towards the UV.
+We expect that such apparent pathological behavior of the IR effective theory around that scale is cured once the description is replaced by the asymptotically free $\mathrm{SU}(2)_H$ gauge theory.
 However, whether the Landau pole really exists or not strongly depends on the parameters of the model.
 It is non-trivial whether our discussion can be applied to the case where the Landau pole does not exist below the Planck scale.
 As it is strongly parameter-dependent, we do not discuss this issue in this paper.

 In this paper, we have not pursued the question of how to reproduce the 125~GeV Higgs boson.
 The mass spectrum of the bound states is expected to be linked to the non-perturbative dynamics of the $\mathrm{SU}(2)_H$ gauge theory at the scale $\Lambda$, which lies beyond the scope of our analysis.
 We briefly mention several possibilities for the mechanism to generate a light Higgs boson in the context of strong gauge dynamics.
 One possibility is the pseudo-Nambu--Goldstone boson (pNGB) scenario, in which the Higgs boson arises as a pNGB associated with the spontaneous breaking of a global symmetry, such as $\mathrm{SU}(4) \to \mathrm{Sp}(4) \supset \mathrm{SU}(2) \otimes \mathrm{SU}(2)$ in Class~1~\cite{Lewis:2011zb,Cacciapaglia:2014uja,Arbey:2015exa,Arthur:2016dir,Arthur:2016ozw,Drach:2017btk}, triggered by the confinement of the underlying gauge theory.
 Another possibility is due to the renormalization group running of the Higgs mass parameters below the confinement scale $\Lambda$~\cite{Inoue:1982ej,Inoue:1982pi}.
 Even if only small mass differences among the bound states are generated at the scale $\Lambda$, the differences can be enhanced by the running due to the steep change of the mass parameters and the quartic couplings at around $\Lambda$.
 While the present study does not commit to any specific mechanism, investigating the mechanism to reproduce the 125~GeV Higgs boson should be an important future work.